 Pain and Suffering: Your Mental and Emotional Anguish After a Car Accident

 When you’re involved in a motor vehicle accident, feeling pain likely will be your first indication that you’ve sustained injuries.
-Depending on the seriousness of your injuries, you may have to be hospitalized for a significant period of time.
+Depending on the seriousness of your injuries, you may have to be hospitalized for a significant period.
 Your medical bills are likely to quickly skyrocket.
 You also may have to take time off work to recuperate.
 All of these unexpected expenses could lead you to decide to sue the person who caused the crash.
 You probably don’t just want him or her to cover your medical bills, however.
 You also want to be compensated for the pain and suffering your injuries from the car accident have caused you.

 What Is Pain and Suffering?